MicrosoftDocs/PlayReady/Docs/Packaging/how-to-generate-playready-header.md

 </WRMHEADER>
 ```

 Here is an example of a PlayReady Header, for Live Linear content.
 It does not include any KID because the content encryption keys (and their associated KIDs) will change sometimes (for example, very frequently, or at program boundary, or every hour, or every day).
-The KIDs used for the content stream will be signalled in the fragment headers, and it is not necessary to include any of them in the stream top level PlayReady Header.
-The property DECRYPTORSETUP is set to ONDEMAND, which means the PlayReady Header and Decryptor will be set on demand, meaning when the client will actually need to start decrypting a fragment - and at this point, the client will have access to another PlayReady Header in the fragment header to figure out what KID is involved.
+The KIDs used for the content stream will be signalled in the segment headers, and it is not necessary to include any of them in the stream top level PlayReady Header.
+The property DECRYPTORSETUP is set to ONDEMAND, which means the PlayReady Header and Decryptor will be set on demand, meaning when the client will actually need to start decrypting a segment - and at this point, the client will have access to another PlayReady Header in the segment header to figure out what KID is involved.

 >[!NOTE]
 >DECRYPTORSETUP = ONDEMAND does not mean the content is served On-Demand, it is actually the opposite.